WesleyLuk90/ffxiv-vr/README.md

 If you're using Quest Link and running into issues, try shutting down Meta Quest Link and restarting the Occulus VR Runtime Service in Windows.

 Sometimes SteamVR will get stuck waiting for the game or just take a minute.
 Try waiting a bit longer or stop VR, toggle the plugin and start VR again.

+If you're running into crashes try disabling GShade and ReShade as they have been reported to cause crashes.